whalebone/wb-docs/en/data_analysis.rst

 How to search for a domain:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The easiest way to search for a domain is by clicking on a specific domain in the log hostory.
+The easiest way to search for a domain is by clicking on a specific domain in the log history.
 The second way is by typing the domain name into the **Result Filter** field.

 How to search for events based on specific IP address:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Filtering logs from a specific IP address is possible by selecting a specific source IP address in the log history.
 The second option is by entering the domain name in the **Result Filter** field.
+Note that it will create field named "request_ip:" but fulltext filter is created using field "client_ip:"

 How to search for events based on specific threat category:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~